 Most of the places I visited were more or less the same in terms of pricing, except for one – Cape Town.
 Expect to spend a lot more on accommodation and food when in Cape Town.
 It’s a beautiful city with lots to do from nightlife to outdoors enjoyment, but you will pay a pretty penny for it.

-Apart from Cape Town, everywhere else I stayed was pretty much the same as far as accommodation and food costs.
-Perhaps the cheapest was the Karma backpackers in a very small town outside of Golden Gate park in the Free State.
+Again, apart from Cape Town, everywhere else I stayed was pretty much the same as far as accommodation and food costs.
+Perhaps the cheapest was Karma Backpackers in a very small town outside of Golden Gate Highlands National Park in the Free State.
 It was a house that the owner had repurposed and was a lovely little place to stay for a night.

 Connectivity can be a bit pricey in South Africa.
 I spent quite a bit of money on reloading my SIM card over and over to stay connected and work on the road, laying out around $30 per 3 gigabytes of 3G for my phone.
 Most backpackers accommodation will also charge for use of their WiFi, assuming it’s working at all.